 Now, you need to import your EOS account that is present in the EOS blockchain.
 Firstly, you need to create a default wallet.

 It will generate a default wallet and give you a password.
 Store that password securely.

 Now, import your existing wallet into this wallet.
 Use the following command:

 cleos wallet import ********* (paste here your private key)

 For another cleos command, you can check this link

 For integrating EOS in java you can use this link

-But, there are some limitations in it because here we are going to use the snapshot for the current date, so it will start syncing from current data.
-That means we haven’t held the old data block (it means we don’t have any record of previous-date).
+But, there are some limitations in it because here we are going to use the snapshot for the current date.
+So, it will start syncing from the current data.
+It means that we haven't held the old data block (it means we don’t have any record of previous-date).

-You can check other date snapshots from this link
+Furthermore, you can check other date snapshots from this link.